|

 - Address Resolution Protocol - Wikipedia

-The Address Resolution Protocol (ARP) is a communication protocol for discovering the link layer address, such as a MAC address, associated with a internet layer address, typically an IPv4 address The protocol, part of the Internet protocol suite, was defined in 1982 by RFC 826, which is Internet Standard STD 37
+The Address Resolution Protocol (ARP) is a communication protocol for discovering the link layer address, such as a MAC address, associated with an internet layer address, typically an IPv4 address The protocol, part of the Internet protocol suite, was defined in 1982 by RFC 826, which is Internet Standard STD 37

-- ARP Protocol - GeeksforGeeks
+- How Address Resolution Protocol (ARP) Works? - GeeksforGeeks

 - What Is ARP (Address Resolution Protocol)?
 How Does It Work? - Fortinet

-Address Resolution Protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address, in a local-area network (LAN)
+Address resolution protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address, in a local-area network (LAN)

-- Address Resolution Protocol (ARP) - TechTarget
+- What is Address Resolution Protocol (ARP)?
+Definition from . . . - TechTarget

 Address Resolution Protocol (ARP) is a protocol that maps dynamic IP addresses to permanent physical machine addresses in a local area network (LAN) The physical machine address is also known as a media access control (MAC) address